 The scope and influence of the COVID19 virus is unprecedented in the history of the world.
 There’ve been plagues, and far worse ones, but this is the first time the world has stood down to mitigate its effects, together.
 Unless you’re a child, whose universal prayer for no more school was finally answered, the consequences and challenges we face from Corona-time 2020 are unnerving.

 Hopefully this finds you well, that you’re remaining calm and safe at home, washing your hands and face regularly and all that good stuff.
 Fraud however is not self-isolating, so ChargebackHelp is currently operating at 100%, managing disputes and recovering revenue for our merchants.
 Our agents are working your dispute queues, and our development team is fully supporting our management portal, ChargebackHelp Plus.

 This is actually familiar territory for us at ChargebackHelp.
 We’ve fallen back to our home offices, which is where we started and built this business from.
-So we’d like to share our work-from-home experience for those of you that might be new to this landscape.
+So we’d like to share our how to work-from-home (#WFH) experience for those of you that might be new to this landscape.

 THE FIVE BASIC RULES OF THE HOME OFFICE

 If you’re fortunate enough to be working from the safety of your home, there’s a few tried and true rules to follow …

 - Respect the hours.
 Have a set work schedule and ensure your friends, family, roommates, etc. honor those hours by not disturbing you.
 This includes yourself!
 Make a schedule and stick to it.

 - Keep it organized.
 You’re not around the coworkers that keep you on-task, so you need to make better to-do lists.
 Keep memos of what you did each day, to check against your to-do’s and to show your work when requested.
 Also, a better organized workspace is easier to access and back up…